-A Tamarac City Commissioner who employs an alleged felon as her aide is compromising Democrats’ reputation in Broward County.
+A Tamarac City Commissioner who employs an alleged felon as her aide compromises Democrats’ reputation in Broward County.

-With widespread knowledge of Johnson’s theft, the Kingspoint Democratic Club allowed him to run their election as well as Coral Springs Democratic Club President Chester Just, who allowed Johnson and Glasser to bring in their followers to vote for him.
-This resulted to what many believed was a sham election, and with the club losing many members.
+With widespread knowledge of Johnson’s theft, the Kingspoint Democratic Club allowed him to run their election, as well as Coral Springs Democratic Club President Chester Just, who allowed Johnson and Glasser to bring in their followers to vote for him.
+This resulted in what many believed was a sham election, and with the club losing many members.

-Johnson also led a forum of candidates at the Tamarac Democratic Club this summer and worked for the campaigns of Julie Harris for Circuit Court Judge and Robert Mayersohn for School Board.
-All while Broward Democrats had knowledge of the theft from the council.
+Johnson also led a forum of candidates at the Tamarac Democratic Club this summer.
+He worked for the campaigns of Julie Harris for Circuit Court Judge and Robert Mayersohn for School Board.
+All while Broward Democrats knew about the theft from the council.